Planning a route

 method.
 The call is done asynchronously using the RoutePlanningCallback

 for result and error handling.
-If the route planning is successful, the onSuccess(result: RoutePlanningResponse)
+If route planning is successful, the onSuccess(result: RoutePlanningResponse)

 and onRoutePlanned(route: Route)

 methods are called.
-If an error occurred, it appears in the RoutingFailure
+If an error occurs, it will appear in the RoutingFailure

 method.